top of page

 “You cannot hope to build a better world without improving the individuals.
 To that end, each of us must work for his improvement and, at the same time, share a general responsibility for all humanity, our particular duty being to aid those we think we can be most helpful."

-Maria Sklodowska-Curie was not only a groundbreaking scientist but also an ardent activist who dedicated herself to promoting scientific cooperation, advancing knowledge, and utilizing science for the betterment of humanity.
-Despite facing gender bias, limited diversity, and exclusions, Maria fearlessly pursued her passion for learning, science, and serving others.
-Her unwavering dedication and remarkable contributions were widely acknowledged during her lifetime, resulting in numerous prestigious awards and honorary degrees bestowed upon her.
-Sklodowska-Curie's legacy continues to inspire generations of scientists, leading to the creation of numerous biographies, plays, movies and the establishment of institutions in her honor.
-Her impact as a patron of various organizations further solidifies her enduring influence on the scientific community and beyond.
-Maria Sklodowska-Curie's profound commitment to scientific progress and her tireless advocacy for the importance of diversity and inclusivity continue to resonate and inspire individuals worldwide.
+Maria Skłodowska-Curie was not only a groundbreaking scientist but also an activist who dedicated herself to promoting scientific cooperation, advancing knowledge, and utilizing science for the betterment of humanity.
+Despite facing gender bias, and exclusion, Maria fearlessly pursued her passion for learning, science, and serving others.
+Her dedication and remarkable contributions were widely acknowledged during her lifetime, resulting in numerous prestigious awards and honorary degrees bestowed upon her.

 "Life is not easy for any of us.
 But what of that?
 We must have perseverance and, above all, confidence in ourselves.
 We must believe that we are gifted with something and that this thing must be attained."